ulsdevteam/ezpaarse-loader/README.md

 ## Configuration
  * Copy common.env.sample to common.env with your Oracle username, password, and server, and any other customizations
+ * By default, parse.sh will compress all succesful log files using gzip.
+This can be skipped by editing SKIPCOMPRESSION within common.env to 1

 ## Usage
  * `./download.sh [n]`